Part 1: Aiming For Euphoria With ALA Chelation

 - Dithiols pull on both mercury AND essential minerals so supplementing is critical.

-- Antioxidant vitamins C, B, & E and zinc & magnesium should be taken while chelating on and off rounds to support detox pathways and minimize symptoms.
+- Antioxidant vitamins C, B, & E and zinc & magnesium need to be taken while chelating on and off rounds to support detox pathways and minimize symptoms.

 - ALA enhances the activity of vitamins C and E.

-- Many are deficient in specific micronutrients due to genetics or lack of minerals in modern industrialized food so those should be tested and supplemented.
+- Many are deficient in specific micronutrients due to genetics or lack of minerals in modern industrialized food so test and supplement accordingly.

 - In addition, hair tests using Cutler’s counting rules may show deranged mineral transport.